amberjhu/amberjhu.github.io/_pages/about.md

 I'm an ABD PhD candidate advised by [Aman Yadav](https://www.amanyadav.org/) and a member of the [Justice, Education, and Technology (JET) Lab](https://msujet.org/) in MSU's [Educational Psychology & Educational Technology (EPET)](https://education.msu.edu/cepse/epet/) program.

 I am on the job market!
-I'm looking for teaching jobs in higher ed or at an independent K-12 school.
+I'm currently a Lecturer at the University of Washington's Paul G. Allen School for Computer Science & Engineering.

 ### Announcements